python/cpython/Doc/library/string.rst

 .. data:: whitespace

-   A string containing all ASCII characters that are considered whitespace.
+   A string containing all ASCII characters that are considered :term:`whitespace`.
    This includes the characters space, tab, linefeed, return, formfeed, and vertical tab.